-The Meiji EM-60 Binocular Stereo Zoom Microscope consists of a 10" pole stand, 360° rotatable head, and 16" dual arm LED illumination.
-It offers 7x-45x magnification with a zoom ratio of 6.4:1 and working distance of 100mm (4").
-The flexible design and quality construction makes this microscope a great choice for a variety of applications.
+The Meiji EM-60 Binocular Stereo Zoom Microscope consists of a 10" pole stand, 360° rotatable head, and 16" dual-arm LED illumination.
+It offers 7x-45x magnification with a zoom ratio of 6.4:1 and a working distance of 100mm (4").
+The flexible design and quality construction make this stereo microscope a great choice for a variety of applications.

 Best Stereo Microscope for Live Video

 For live video and image capture, the Scienscope SSZ-II Stereo Zoom Microscope is a cost-effective solution.
-The microscope features a dual arm boom stand, 1080p HDMI/USB camera, high intensity LED ring light, and 23" HD monitor.
+The microscope features a dual-arm boom stand, 1080p HDMI/USB camera, high-intensity LED ring light, and a 23" HD monitor.
 Every component is designed for high performance and durability.

 Stereo Microscope FAQ’s